StephanPraetsch/app-blueprint/README.md

 # App Blueprint

+Desktop app blueprint
+* for building cross-platform desktop apps with Electron
-Desktop app blueprint using TypeScript, Node.js 26, Yarn, and Electron.
+* using TypeScript, Node.js 26, Yarn
+* with a React front-end (TODO)
+* with a SQLite database (TODO)
+* with configuration via menu bar (TODO)

 ## Requirements